bryanbraun/bryanbraun.github.io/_posts/2024-10-25-before-you-buy-a-domain-name-first-check-to-see-if-its-haunted.md

 So to summarize, I'm saying a domain name is "haunted" when something in its past gives it a poor reputation among search engines, affecting its ability to rank in search results, even after it changes ownership.

-The inner-workings of search engines are notoriously opaque*, making it difficult to 1) tell you're being affected and 2) know how to fix it.
+The inner-workings of search engines are notoriously opaque*, making it difficult to 1) know if you're being affected and 2) know how to fix it.
 The following are my suggestions, based on my experience with `musicbox.fun`.

 ## How to check if a domain name is haunted